England midfielder Jill Scott retires from soccer | Sports-Games

 She had been without a club after leaving Manchester City at the end of last season.

+Other career highlights for Scott include scoring England's winner against the Netherlands in the Euro 2009 semifinals and also netting in City's 2017 Women's FA Cup final victory over Birmingham.
+She also represented Great Britain at the 2012 and delayed 2020 Olympics.

-She made four substitute appearances in England's triumphant Euro 2022 campaign, including the final against Germany.
+She made four substitute appearances in England's Euro 2022 campaign, including the final against Germany.

+Prince William congratulated Scott on her career but joked he would not miss her "slide tackles."
+William, who is president of the Football Association, wrote in a personal tweet: "A pioneer of Women's football and a great team player. @JillScottJS8 congratulations on a wonderful career, it's been a pleasure to get to know you.

+"Tiny bit pleased there won't be any more slide tackles during friendly' kickabouts...
+W." William presented members of the England team with their medals after the Euro 2022 final.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)